awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-creating.md

 1. Create your CloudFront distribution:
    + For more information about creating a distribution using the CloudFront console, see [Creating a Distribution](distribution-web-creating-console.md)\.
-   + For information about creating a distribution using the CloudFront API, go to [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) in the *Amazon CloudFront API Reference*\.
+   + For information about creating a distribution using the CloudFront API, go to [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) in the *Amazon CloudFront API Reference*\.

 1. Optional: If you created your distribution using the CloudFront console, create more cache behaviors or origins for your distribution\.
-For more information, see [To Update CloudFront Distributions \(Console\)](HowToUpdateDistribution.md#HowToUpdateDistributionProcedure)\.
+For more information, see [To Update a CloudFront Distribution](HowToUpdateDistribution.md#HowToUpdateDistributionProcedure)\.

 1. Test your distribution\.
 For more information, see [Testing a Distribution](distribution-web-testing.md)\.